 The next thing to do is to feed the mom!
 Bring some food and water to your queen and place them near her nest because she is unlikely to want to leave her kittens and go far from them to eat.
 Some queens do not want to eat immediately after giving birth.
 This is not a cause for concern at this point and just leave the food and water near her or remove it and offer them again to her a little later.

-Lack of interest for food within 24 hours from giving birth may be due to either stress from the birth, the mother still feeling “full” from eating the placenta of the newborn kittens as some mother cats do, or she may be feeling a general unease from the mild inflammation of the uterus associated with the birthing process.
+Lack of interest for food within 24 hours from giving birth may be due to either stress from the birth.
+The mother still feeling “full” from eating the placenta of the newborn kittens as some mother cats do, or she may be feeling a general unease from the mild inflammation of the uterus associated with the birthing process.
 An inflammatory process going on anywhere in the body causes chemicals to be released into the blood which cause fever and suppress appetite.
 With mild inflammatory conditions, these symptoms should go away in a day and the queen should be back to her normal self by then.
 Some queens, especially those with the overly protective personalities, may choose to not eat when they feel threatened and upset by too many people and presence of other pets near them and their kittens.

 When it has been more than 24 hours from birthing and your cat is still not eating, this may be a sign of a more serious problem.
 The following are the most common post birth complications encountered and the signs to look out for.
 All these complications can cause the mother to not want to eat after giving birth.

 Suspect this condition, or even retained kittens, when you still see a foul smelling greenish or blackish discharge from the queen’s vulva several days after she had given birth.
 Metritis can also result when the womb becomes contaminated during obstetrical manipulations during difficult labor.
-A bigger problem is rupture of the uterus which may occur when the womb is stretched too much with large litters and difficult labor.
+A bigger problem is rupture of the uterus.
+This may occur when the womb is stretched too much with large litters and difficult labor.
 If there is rupture there will inevitably be an inflammation of the abdominal cavity.
 As has been mentioned above, inflammatory conditions can cause the queen to feel generally ill, feel pain, have fever and appetite suppression.

 Conditions Resulting From When Your Cat Is Not Eating After Giving Birth

 A lactating mother cat who is not eating faces additional challenges to those mentioned above.
 She becomes weak, depressed and loses interest in nursing her kittens resulting to poor mothering.
-The energy deficiency and malnutrition causes her milk production to drop, she will eventually not be able to produce enough milk for her kittens and may even suffer from hypocalcemia.
+The energy deficiency and malnutrition causes her milk production to drop.
+She will eventually not be able to produce enough milk for her kittens and may even suffer from hypocalcemia.
 The kittens will be constantly crying and later on become weak, sickly and may even die.